GetStream/mml-react/README.md

 - move all tags into shared files (done)
 - Document how to create a new tag (done)
 - styleguidist publish flow (done)
+- convert date string into date object for add to calendar (done)
+- Refine examples for docs and example project (done)

-- Write Docs in stream CMS
+- Write Docs in stream CMS (done)
-- consider renaming column tag...
+- Add alt and title support to image tags (done)
+- Review the button tag (done)
+- Fix MML & MML Container state management (done)
+- ship a 0.1 release on NPM
+- ship stream-chat-react support for MML
+- figure out proptype weirdness (getting some validation errors on valid input)
+- scheduler component
 - implement hard failure on invalid MML

-- Review MML syntax after design feedback is done
-- clean Git history
+* clean Git history
-- tests & coverage reporting
+* tests & coverage reporting
-- CSS for all components
+* CSS for all components
-- Scheduler Component
+* consider renaming column tag...
+* document how to overwrite 1 specific component for MML

 ## Design: